iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="IotaDID+toAliasId"></a>

 ### did.toAliasId() ⇒ <code>string</code>
-Creates an AliasId from the DID tag.
+Returns the hex-encoded AliasId with a '0x' prefix, from the DID tag.

 **Kind**: instance method of [<code>IotaDID</code>](#IotaDID)
 <a name="IotaDID+intoUrl"></a>